MicrosoftDocs/architecture-center/docs/reference-architectures/aws/aws-azure-security.md

   For more information about Defender for Identity, see [What is Microsoft Defender for Identity](/defender-for-identity/what-is).

-### Microsoft Cloud App Security
+### MCAS for visibility and control

-Several users or roles making administrative changes can cause some drift away from intended security architecture and standards, which can also change over time.
+Several users or roles making administrative changes can result in *configuration drift* away from intended security architecture and standards.
+Security standards can also change over time.
 Security personnel must constantly and consistently detect new risks, evaluate mitigation options, and update security architecture to prevent potential breaches.
 Security management across multiple public cloud and private infrastructure environments can become burdensome.

 Microsoft Cloud App Security is a *Cloud Access Security Broker (CASB)* platform with capabilities for *Cloud Security Posture Management (CSPM)*.
 MCAS can connect to multiple cloud services and applications to collect security logs, monitor user behavior, and impose restrictions that the platforms themselves don't offer.